Meet the Le Mans circuit

 2 1-2 & 1-2-3 finishes

 2 Pole positions

 Meet the Audi R18

-Audi Sport fundamentally re-designed the R18 for 2016, in doing so they created the most powerful and efficient Audi vehicle ever made.
+Audi Sport has fundamentally re-designed the R18 for 2016, in doing so has created the most powerful and efficient Audi vehicle ever made.
 Featured predominantly are fresh innovations in aerodynamics and lightweight design, which is underpinned by a combined energy system that optimises maximum efficiency through hybrid electrical power and Audi's distinquished TDI engine, together producing a combined 1000hp.

 Since Audi has competed at Le Mans with the V6 TDI (2011), the energy consumption has fallen by around 67 % per lap (calculated for 2016)